near/docs/docs/data-availability/integrations.md

 - find where the sequencer normally posts batch data, for optimism it was the `batcher`, for CDK it's the `Sequence Sender` and plug the client in.
 - find where the sequencer needs commitments posted, for optimism it was the `proposer`, and CDK the `synchronizer`.
 Hook the blob reads from the commitment there.

 The complexity arises, depending on how pluggable the commitment data is in the contracts.
-If you can simply add a field, great!
-But these waters are unchartered mostly.
+If you can add a field, great!
+But these waters are mostly unchartered.

-If your rollup does anything additional, feel free to hack, and we can try reach the goal of NEAR DA being as modular as possible.
+If your roll-up does anything additional, feel free to hack, and we can try to reach the goal of NEAR DA being as modular as possible.

 ### Getting started